The Best Keto Diet Snacks and 9 Popcorn Substitutes

-If you are looking for a low carb crunchy snack, then give these a go.
+If you are looking for a low carb crunchy snack, give these a go.

 8 - Avocado Slices

-There are so many low carb ketosis snack recipes and even zero carb snack recipes available on the internet, that it can be a little overwhelming.
+There are so many low-carb ketosis snack recipes and even zero-carb recipes available on the internet that it can be a little overwhelming.

-Find a handful of good and easy to make recipes and use them as your staple recipes.
+Find a handful of good, easy-to-make recipes and use them as your staple recipes.

 These are some of my favorite savory snacks: